The Most Exclusive Castle Hotels You Can Actually Book in Europe

 In another instance, a corporate retreat at Borthwick Castle in Scotland utilized the full-buyout model.
 By having the entire 15th-century keep exclusively for 24 guests, the group achieved a level of privacy and security that a city-center hotel could not provide.
 The result was a 25% increase in participant engagement scores due to the novelty and "off-the-grid" feel of the stone-walled meeting rooms.

-Property Name Country Century Founded Primary Feature Recommended Suite
+Property Name Country History & Feature Best Suite

-Ashford Castle Ireland 13th Lakeside Estate The Reagan Suite
+Ashford Castle Ireland 13th C. Lakeside Estate The Reagan Suite

-Schloss Elmau Germany 20th (Heritage) Alpine Retreat Summit Suite
+Schloss Elmau Germany 20th C. Alpine Retreat Summit Suite

-Castello di Casole Italy 10th Tuscan Vineyard The Limonaia
+Castello di Casole Italy 10th C. Tuscan Vineyard The Limonaia

-Borthwick Castle Scotland 15th Private Buyout Mary Queen of Scots
+Borthwick Castle Scotland 15th C. Private Buyout Mary Queen of Scots

-Amberley Castle England 12th Medieval Wall Chichester Room
+Amberley Castle England 12th C. Medieval Wall Chichester Room

 Avoiding Guest Regret